Future CCP Student & Families

 CCP courses are offered:

-- In high schools, middle schools, or dedicated district CCP building
+- In select high schools, middle schools, or dedicated district CCP building

 CCP benefits for students